I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Southern and Western Tanzania (e.g., Selous, Ruaha, Katavi) | 25°C to 30°C (77°F to 86°F) | 15°C to 20°C (59°F to 68°F). |

-What are the Costs like and How Busy are the Parks in December?
+What are the Costs and How Busy are the Parks in December

-From the middle of December, prices rise slightly and parks do start to get busier, but nowhere as busy as during the peak long dry season.
+From the middle of December, prices rise slightly and the parks do start to get busier, but nowhere near as busy as during the peak long dry season.

 If you want to beat the crowds and higher prices, I’d avoid visiting Tanzania around Christmas and New Year as this is an extremely popular time of year.